Boostify

 });

-• callback function (Required): The function to execute when the user becomes inactive.
+• callback function (Required): The function to execute when the user becomes inactive or the browser is idle.

 • idleTime number (Optional): Time in milliseconds to consider the user inactive.
-Defaults to 3000 (3 seconds).
+When not provided, uses native browser idle detection.
+Important: Must be less than maxTime.

-• name string (Optional): Custom name for the inactivity instance, useful for destroying specific instances later.
+• name string (Optional): Custom name for the inactivity instance.
+Required when destroying specific instances.

 • debug boolean (Optional): Enable debug mode to see console messages.
 Defaults to false.

-To stop monitoring for inactivity, use the destroyinactivity method:
+To stop monitoring for inactivity, use the destroyinactivity method.
+Note that the name parameter is now required:

 bstf.destroyinactivity({